VanOvermeire/sam-template-creator/README.md

 ## Intro

 The SAM Template Creator helps you set up te Infrastructure as Code for an AWS serverless project.

-It produces a template.yaml file, containing a SAM template, which you can then deploy to AWS, using

-`aws cloudformation package --template-file template.yaml --s3-bucket A-BUCKET-NAME --output-template-file outputSamTemplate.yaml`
+It reads your project folder and generates a SAM template from it, containing the necessary functions, globals, environment variables, etc.

 ## Requirements

 - python 3
 - a project directory to scan

-Right now only python projects are supported.
+*For the moment only python 3 projects are supported.
+Node, Go and Java are planned.*

 ## Usage

-Run the `create_executable.sh` or clone this project and run `python template_creator.py`.
+Run the `create_executable.sh` or clone this project and run `python template_creator.py --location /absolute/path/to/location`.
+For other optional arguments, use `-h`.

 This will create a `template.yaml` file in the root of your project's directory.
 Check its contents!
 It might point out some things you have to fill in.

-### Notes
+You can then deploy the template to AWS, using

+`aws cloudformation package --template-file template.yaml --s3-bucket YOUR-BUCKET-NAME --output-template-file outputSamTemplate.yaml`

-*Warning!* SAM Template Creator requires your project to be organised in a certain way.
+*Be aware:* SAM Template Creator requires your project to be organised in a certain way.

-Take note of the following:

 #### Directory